Parson Russell Terrier

 AKC Breed Category

 Are Parson Russell Terriers Good with Kids?
-When they are socialized with children from a young age, Parsons view kids as fun playmates.
+When they are socialized with children from an early age, Parsons view kids as fun playmates.
 Children should be taught how to play with them respectfully, however, because PRTs will not put up with mistreatment.

 Are Parson Russell Terriers Good with Other Pets?
 Socialization with other dogs will help keep the peace when Parsons live with other dogs.
 PRTs are known to become aggressive with dogs they don't know.
 They are also hunters, so they aren't a good mix for cats or other small animals.
 The breed is known for being comfortable and friendly with horses, and are often found at stables.

-Parson Russell are feisty, but not particularly protective.
+Parson Russells are feisty, but not particularly protective.

 Are Parson Russell Terriers Good Guard Dogs?
 Parson Russell Terriers are alert dogs who will keep a sharp watch for people approaching the house.
 They'll bark loudly to sound the alarm, but they are welcoming of friends and strangers alike, and so aren't reliable guard dogs.